 Suggestions: Soups, baked beans, salads, bean dips, pot beansClassic Alubia beans are one of our more requested items.
-Small white European-style beans, you can use them in all kinds of cooking, from Mexican to Tuscan to even classic Yankee baked beans.
-My favorite thing to do with these delicate legumes is top off a piece of grilled Tuscan bread, drizzled with fruity, green olive oil, chopped sage and grated dry cheese, making an Italian "beans on toast."
+We often describe these as European-style beans, but you can use them in all kinds of cooking, from Mexican to Tuscan to even classic Yankee baked beans.
+Our favorite thing to do with these delicate legumes is to pile them on a piece of grilled Tuscan bread, drizzle with fruity, green olive oil, and sprinkle with chopped sage and grated dry cheese, making an Italian "beans on toast."

-Recipes and more information on Alubia Blanca at Rancho Gordo.
+Recipes and more information on Alubia Blanca Bean at Rancho Gordo.